springboardmentor1816l/AI-Powered-Sustainable-Packaging-Recommendation-System/README.md

 ## Summary
 The dataset was analyzed for completeness, consistency, and data quality.
 Overall quality is excellent with only 3 missing values and no duplicates.

+# Dataset Preparation – Define Targets & Features

+## Module
+Data Preparation – (Model Development)

+## Objective
+To identify the target variable and finalize model features, and prepare a clean dataset for the next stage of machine learning (encoding and feature engineering).

+## Dataset
+Source file used:
+- cleaned_integrated_materials.csv

+## Target Variable
+- material_type
+Represents the recommended sustainable packaging material.

+## Features
+All remaining columns after excluding the target variable were used as model features.
+These include material properties, cost-related attributes, and sustainability indicators.

+## Files Generated
+- dataset_prep.ipynb – Dataset preparation notebook
+- X_raw.csv – Feature dataset
+- y_raw.csv – Target dataset

+## Notes
+Column names were standardized to ensure consistency and avoid errors during feature selection.
+The dataset is now ready for encoding and model development.